Quick Start

 Before You Start

-- • Ensure PromiseLogic is properly installed following the Installation Guide
+- • Ensure PromiseLogic is properly installed following Installation Guide

 - • Familiar with basic JavaScript Promise concepts